 The shareholders’ agreement ensures each shareholder is treated fairly.
-Some observers compare it to a prenuptial agreement agreed ahead of a marriage.
+Some observers compare it to a prenup agreement agreed ahead of marriage.
 It will deal with how disputes are resolved and agree on exit plans for each party and what they may be entitled to.

 Establishing an agreement at the outset is important

 It is important that the agreement is established at the very outset.
 This ensures the arrangements you have with your shareholders are clearly set out to minimise the risk of dispute.
 You can’t always foresee the issues that will arise in the future, so it makes sense for all concerned to establish the agreement on day one.

 A shareholders’ agreement ensures there is certainty and clarity about how the company is run and confirms that responsibilities are clearly outlined and understood.
 It will reduce the potential for conflict during the early stages of establishing the company and then later down the line.
 Ultimately it will ensure the business runs smoothly.

 A shareholders’ agreement can mitigate the risk of minority shareholders having relatively little say in the running of the business or can intentionally protect the interests of majority shareholders.
 It can also establish how much power and control directors have, and when and how they should consult with shareholders.

 Some disagreements will lead to a position where shareholders cannot agree on the best way forward.
 If there is no majority to determine which direction to take, the business can become locked in limbo.
 This is common when a number of shareholders hold the same percentage share and become deadlocked.
 A shareholders’ agreement will help avoid this scenario.

 Exiting the business